 Child Care Stabilization Grant Data Dashboards

-To get help with an application or update, or ask questions about Stabilization Grants, please call Stabilization Grants Customer Service Team at (919) 814-6300, Option 2, or email email@example.com.
+To get help with an application or update, or ask questions about Stabilization Grants, please call Stabilization Grants Customer Service Team at (919) 814-6300, Option 2 or submit your request through our public facing form.